Platform

 5. No personal customer information required

 Another benefit of contextual ads is that they are independent of the customer’s personal information.
 Because there are limits to how third-party cookies track web traffic and online habits, especially since the General Data Protection Regulation (GDPR) was enacted, behavioral targeting is becoming increasingly difficult.
-Contextual advertising, on the other hand, is a privacy-friendly practice that doesn’t have to deal with complex compliance issues surrounding personal data.
+On the other hand, contextual advertising is a privacy-friendly practice that doesn’t have to deal with complex compliance issues surrounding personal data.

 What Is Contextual Retargeting?